mff-uk/sparqless/docs/observation.md

 Essential observations for constructing the GraphQL schema are `ClassObservation`, `PropertyExistenceObservation`, `AttributeObservation` and `AssociationObservation`.
-Other observations are unnecessary, and they just enhance the schema further.
+Other observations are optional, and they just enhance the schema further.
 If the fastest startup time is desired, you may want to consider disabling non-required observations, and configuring [hot reloading](hot_reloading.md) to perform these additional observations in the background while the GraphQL endpoint is already functional.
+In fact, the default configuration used by `SPARQLessConfigBuilder` does exactly that.

 An interesting bit of information about observation query performance is the fact that in SPARQL endpoints with multiple graphs, adding a `GRAPH ?g { ... }` clause